Geller

 Geller (/ˈɡɛlər/ GHEL-ər) is a surname.
 Depending on one's ancestors' origins, the name may derive from a place name (Geldern in Germany or Gelderland in the Netherlands) or the German word gellen ('to yell'; Middle High German geln, gëllen) meaning 'one who yells'; less probably from the Yiddish word gel ('yellow') meaning the 'yellow man', or the Yiddish word geler, an expression for a redheaded man.
 It may also be a Russianized respelling of Heller or a variant of the Hungarian first name Gellért.
-The name appears with some frequency in northwestern Germany, near the city of Aachen.

 The following people have the last name Geller: